shuozhixu/AID_2026/README.md

 For an alloy, the random structure can be generated using [atomsk](https://atomsk.univ-lille.fr), while the CSRO structure can be generated following [a previous project](https://github.com/shuozhixu/CMS-EAM_2025).
 Here, all CSRO structures are annealed at 300 K.

+Both random and CSRO structures are considered in all calculations in this project.

 ### Basic structural parameters

 Lattice parameter and elastic constants of an alloy at 0 K can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).
-Both random and CSRO structures are considered.

 ### GSFE

 The GSFE curve on the {111} plane in an FCC crystal or on the basal plane in an HCP crystal can be calculated following [a previous project](https://github.com/shuozhixu/Modelling_2024).

-Both random and CSRO structures are considered.
-In addition, 20 slip planes are considered in each structure.
+20 slip planes are considered in each structure.

 ### LSR

 LSR of an edge dislocation or of a screw dislocation in an alloy can be calculated following [a previous project](https://github.com/shuozhixu/Metals_2025).

-In addition, 20 LSR are calculated for each dislocation type.
+20 LSR are calculated for each dislocation type in each structure.

 ## Materials